Practical procedure

 Preliminary review or full report

 Not every case immediately requires a full report.
-Especially where the material situation is uncertain, a preliminary review may be more sensible.
-It clarifies whether the material is professionally sustainable at all, which additional documents are missing, and whether initially only a technical preparation, a initial professional statement, or conversion is indicated.
+Especially where the state of the material is uncertain, a preliminary review may be more sensible.
+It clarifies whether the material is usable at all, which additional documents are missing, and whether initially only a technical preparation, a initial professional statement, or conversion is indicated.
 What matters is which expert service the assignment is meant to produce and in what context it is later to be used in the proceedings.

 Helpful documents